gvwilson/thirdbit/src/fiction/iffy/index.md

 even before schematics took shape in her head she recognized the micro-reactor for what it was.

+The superconducting ring was as thick as her thigh and twice as wide as the draft of the *Guinevere*.
+A bright pink plastic chair waited on a simple block of concrete in its center between two complicated shapes wrapped in cooling coils that she guessed were the lasers.
+Someone had painted the names "Sam" and "Frodo" on their sides.

 The crippled bot on the dolly surged to its feet.
 The panel on its back flipped open and a stubby needle gun popped up.
 Its targeting laser drew a thin red line through the air